An UWS neighborhood gem is feeding front line medical workers. Click here to find out how to donate: West Side Rag

 Visited and lived on the UWS in the 1970’s – 1980’s.
 There was a vibrant if gritty bar & dining scene which centered around Ruskay’s on Columbus & 75th.
 Richard Ruskay also owned Empire Diner down on 10th Avenue.
 Ruskay’s later turned into a fun hot spot for the Manhattan swells called Ruelle’s.
 The others I remember from those times – Victor’s great Cuban.
 Mughlai authentic Indian.
 Ginger Man an upscale gem.
 China Club.
 Oenophilia.
 Museum Cafe.
 Since then, spent lots of time at The Excelsior Hotel visiting family and moved back again in 2016.
 It… Read more The Old UWS →

 Dogs drool and rule at most restaurants.
-That’s why we stay in and cook or take-out.
-Nobody seems to mind I guess, yet there are more boarded up bistros every week.
+Getting worse by the day.
+Don’t want to share a meal with people’s pets.
+Yuck.
+That’s why we mostly stay in and cook or take-out.
+Nobody else seems to mind I guess, yet there are more boarded up bistros every week.
 Good luck out there!
+Woof.
+Woof.
 NYPost

 West Side Rag posted New York Magazine’s Best Restaurants on the Upper West Side.
 To say the list is sad is to be polite.
 On the list are a couple of actual restaurants rather than hot dog stands and Asian food chains.
 The good ones include Oxbow Tavern, Sushi Kaito, The Milling Room.
 Not there and should be Osteria Cotta, The Mermaid Inn, Da Capo, Santa Fe, Arte Cafe.